-- 1. Safely move the vehicle off the road away from traffic. - 2.
-Turn on the hazard warning flashers. - Park on a level surface and apply the parking brake.
-Shift the manual transmission into reverse (automatic transmission in P). - 4.
-Turn off the engine.
+- 1. Safely move the vehicle off the road and away from traffic. - 2.
+Turn on the hazard warning flashers. - 3.
+Park on a level surface and apply the parking brake.
+Shift the manual transmission into Reverse (R), or the automatic transmission into P (Park). - 4.
+Turn off the engine. - 5.
+Raise the hood to warn other traffic, and to signal professional road assistance personnel that you need assistance. - 6.
+Have all passengers get out of the vehicle and stand in a safe place, away from traffic and clear of the vehicle.

-- Make sure that the parking brake is securely applied and the manual transmission is shifted into reverse (automatic transmission in P). - Never change tires when the vehicle is on a slope, ice or slippery areas.
-This is dangerous. - Never change tires if oncoming traffic is close to your vehicle.
+Make sure that the parking brake is securely applied and the manual transmission is shifted into Reverse (R), or the automatic transmission into P (Park).

+- Never change tires when the vehicle is on a slope, ice or slippery areas.
+This is hazardous. - Never change tires if oncoming traffic is close to your vehicle.
 Wait for professional road assistance.